Position: Property Manager

 - Prepares monthly, quarterly, and annual HUD reports as applicable and assigned.

-- Refers tenants having social problems to Social Service Officer or appropriate organizations.
+- Refers tenants in need of supportive services to Social Services staff or appropriate organizations.

 - Establishes and maintains a good rapport with the public, fellow employees, residents, and other housing authorities, and promulgates and maintains Housing Authority policies, rules and applicable HUD regulations.